GWC-DCMB/curriculum-notebooks/paper/paper.md

 that most felt that their skills in Python programming, problem solving, critical thinking, and collaboration had improved (Figure 2).
 Furthermore, on a 10 question skills assessment during the 2019-2020 instance of the Club, the average increase in correct answers between the first meeting and the last meeting was 4.2 with a standard deviation of 2.8 (N=5 respondents).
+We also surveyed Club and Summer Experience alumni and found that 75% (N=20) want to pursue a STEM career.
+62% (N=21) are still coding.
+On a 5-point scale from 'Strongly Disagree' to 'Strongly Agree,' the average answer for ‘My participation in GWC impacted my career aspirations’ is 4 (s.d.=0.9), with 4.5 (s.d.=0.6) for ‘Participating in GWC made me feel more confident in analyzing data’ and 3.9 (s.d.=1) for ‘Participating in GWC made me more confident in myself.’

 ![**Post-survey responses.** Learners were asked if they felt that their skills in Python programming, problem solving, critical thinking, and